 Continental Plan (CP)

 In Continental Plan, room booking includes a daily breakfast within the length of your stay.
 The breakfast can either be a buffet in a common dining area or affix a menu and served by room service.
-It depends on hotel to hotel.
+It depends on the hotel to the hotel.

 American Plan (AP)

-Most of the resort hotel operates on this so-called American Plan.
+Most resort hotel operates on this so-called American Plan.
 The quoted rate in AP includes three meals a day for the length of your stay – breakfast, lunch, and dinner.
 Although the rates are generally higher, it is more convenient and offers good value for your money.